A failed resume action will destroy and recreate the VM on the next resume

 To decide that the VM should go into prolog_resume/_undeploy instead of the regular prolog, we look for the previous history action.
 But if the prolog fails for any reason, we move the VM back to stopped/undeployed with a new history entry, reason NONE.

 The next time the VM is resumed, the core will move it to the regular prolog state, creating a new VM from scratch instead of using the existing disks and checkpoint.

-#6 Updated by Ruben S. Montero over 5 years ago
+#6 Updated by Ruben S. Montero about 6 years ago

 - Status changed from New to Closed